 - Increased visibility - content in institutional repositories like the Digital Conservancy receive higher ranking in Google and Google Scholar search results increasing your works' exposure and potential for higher impact (works are cited more frequently)

-- Meets sharing requirements - satisfy requirements for open access to publicly-funded research (NIH) and sharing your data through the UDC can satisfy data management planning required by NSF or other funding agencies
+- Meets sharing requirements - satisfy requirements for open access to research and data through the UDC.

 - Full text searching - search across the full text of your works using Google, Google Scholar, or a Digital Conservancy search box embedded on your own website